parsingphase/batbox/README.md

 ### Feedback

-For questions or bug reports, email [richard@parsingphase.dev](mailto:parsingphase@parsingphase.dev).
+Please file any issues or bug reports at [https://github.com/parsingphase/batbox/issues](https://github.com/parsingphase/batbox/issues)

+If you have any questions about usage, contact [richard@parsingphase.dev](mailto:parsingphase@parsingphase.dev).

 Please note: